infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 }
 ```

-This is nice, but the "sandwich" can escalate quickly.
-Indeed, if we add another
+This is nice, but the sandwich hight can escalate quickly.
-service, we need to rewrite the returned value such as
+Indeed, if we add another service, we need to rewrite the returned value such as

 ```jsx
   return (